 - Itching or other skin problems

 If your cat is experiencing any of these symptoms, ask yourself if the problem is acute or chronic.
 Acute digestive issues are ones that seem to come on out of the blue, while chronic issues develop slowly.
-In cases of acute digestive upset, the problems could be the result of a change in diet, an infection, intestinal disease, or stress.
+In cases of acute digestive upset, the problems could be the result of a change in diet, an infection, intestinal disease, or even stress.
 Chronic digestive problems are more likely caused by food allergies or a sensitive stomach—that’s when you may want to consider foods specially formulated to relieve digestive problems.

 If your cat begins suffering from digestive issues, your first step is to talk with your veterinarian.
 Your vet will be able to rule out underlying health problems or behavioral issues and they can offer advice about treatment options.
-If it becomes clear that your cat’s issues are food-related, the next step is to transition him to cat food that’s going to be gentler on his stomach.
+If it becomes clear that your cat’s issues are food-related, the next step is to transition him to cat food that’s going to be gentler on your pet’s stomach.